Relative Perturbation Theory for Quadratic Hermitian Eigenvalue Problem: Relative perturbation bound for a Hermitian matrix pair

-Thus \eqref{eq:thm:subspace-relative-bound-(A,B):regular:linear} holds. \end{proof} Also, a more general but weaker result can be given for any unitarily invariant norm. \begin{theorem} Given a Hermitian matrix pair $(A,B)$ and its corresponding perturbed pair $(\wtd A,\wtd B)$ with $B,\wtd B$ nonsingular (which guarantees assumption (A1)).
+Also, a more general but weaker result can be given for any unitarily invariant norm, as is shown in Theorem~\ref{thm:subspace-relative-bound-(A,B):Bnonsingular:UI}. \begin{theorem} Given a Hermitian matrix pair $(A,B)$ and its corresponding perturbed pair $(\wtd A,\wtd B)$ with $B,\wtd B$ nonsingular (which guarantees assumption (A1)).
 Under the assumptions (A2)--(A4), if there exist $\alpha\ge 0$ and $\delta>0$ such that

 then, for any unitarily invariant norm $\|\cdot\|_{\UI}$ and $p,q$ where $p^{-1}+q^{-1}=1$,